 After spending some time in my ancestral home in the Swiss Alps and finishing my undergrad degree in Psychology, I enrolled at Virginia Tech’s Marriage & Family Therapy master’s degree program.
 Two years into that three year program, I began what would be a six year Ph.D. program in Clinical Psychology at Catholic University.
 I attended the two schools concurrently.

 I don’t recommend concurrently attending two graduate schools while expecting your first child.
 That would be the NON-balanced approach to living!
-Needless to say, after nine years of graduate work, four children, and twenty-three years of marriage, I have come to embrace a philosophy of life balance–I know, right?!
+Needless to say, after nine years of graduate work, four children, and twenty-five years of marriage, I have come to embrace a philosophy of life balance–I know, right?!
 It only took half my life!
-That not withstanding, over the course of the 20 something years I’ve been in practice, it’s been my great honor to help others identify and pursue their own version of growth and balance to obtain the life they want.
+That not withstanding, over the course of the 25 years I’ve been in practice, it’s been my great honor to help others identify and pursue their own version of growth and balance to obtain the life they want.

 I believe in the basic truth that we grow and learn life’s greatest lessons in the company of others.
 It is on this core philosophy that my practice is established.

 We inherit many of our personal strengths and weaknesses from previous generations and we try to pass on to the next generation something just a little better.
 I am lucky to have inherited some of the positive traits of my ancestors.
 My great great grandfather immigrated to the United States from a small pastoral village in Southern Switzerland on Lago Maggiore.
-As a young man, he built a solid home for his family out of stone he quarried, and shaped from the imposing Swiss Alps.
+As a young man, he built a solid home for his family out of stone he quarried and shaped from the imposing Swiss Alps.

 The mountains offered both formidable challenges and life-sustaining opportunities for him.
 I believe my great great grandfather’s strength and ability to thrive despite significant hardship came from overcoming the challenges presented by the rugged, mountainous terrain.
 The mountains required strength and they made him strong.
 With his perseverance and drive, he built a life for himself among the mountains that was humble, balanced, and stable – much like the home he built that still stands today as a testament to his endurance.